Learn to DJ – The complete beginners guide!

 Alternatively, for those simply wanting to try DJing for the first time or looking for the cheapest option, it is possible to DJ with just an app on a computer or smart device with no controller.
 However, mixing this way can prove challenging as there are no physical controls.

-VirtualDJ for PC/Mac and Algoriddim Djay for PC/Mac/iOS/Android are the most popular DJ applications for those not using controllers or decks.
+VirtualDJ for PC/Mac and Algoriddim Djay for PC/Mac/iOS/Android are the most popular DJ applications for those who don’t use controllers or decks.

 For more software options, see our Ultimate DJ Software Showdown.
 It covers everything from what the different software platforms do to breaking down their technical requirements.